Thursday, 31 December 2020

 Kanzeon Meditation

-Fictional bodhisattva Avalokiteshvara (Kuan Yin, Guanyin, Kanzeon, Kannon, Gwan-eum, Quan Âm) incarnates a specific insight about the nature of reality, chopped down to a simplistic platitude in the marketplace.
+Fictional bodhisattva Avalokiteshvara (Kuan Yin, Guanyin, Kanzeon, Kannon, Gwan-eum, Quan Âm) incarnates a specific insight about the nature of reality, chopped down to a simplistic platitude for the marketplace.
 The platitude is "Bodhisattva of Compassion", a role most evident in one of his many avatars: the Virgin Mary.
 (This primordial figure has both genders, befitting the quality she represents.
 Unfortunately this is more insight than the average monkey can chamber, so in India he's usually called a man; Western Buddhism, with its Christian influence and largely female direction, almost always cleaves to the East Asian tradition that she's a woman.)

 But the original Sanskrit – "Lord Who Looks Down" – is a better description of what this bodhisattva actually does.
 Avalokiteshvara doesn't intervene on anybody's behalf; she's not a patron saint (actual existence being a prerequisite for that job) or goddess.
 He just, like, looks down.
 Why?
 Because she's a compassionate dude.